MingCheng991129/AU332_Artificial-Intelligence_SJTU/README.md

-This repository contains the homework and final project of AU332.
+This repository contains the homework of AU332.